Documentation Index Fetch the complete documentation index at: https://docs.getveles.com/llms.txt

 vlookup("Discount_Thresholds", "Segment", quote.segment, "Max_Discount")

 If the Data Sheet has a row where Segment = “Enterprise” and Max_Discount = 25, this returns 25.
-You can then use the looked-up value in a condition:

 phase.discount <= vlookup("Discount_Thresholds", "Segment", quote.segment, "Max_Discount")